-THEA 122 THEATRE PRODUCTION PRACTICUM (1 credit)Practical experience in offstage positions for Theatre Arts productions.
+THEA 122 THEATRE PRODUCTION PRACTICUM (1 - 3 credits)Practical experience in offstage positions for Theatre Arts productions.
 Open to any experience level, students will participate in various production roles involved in the theatrical process, including set construction, costume construction, run crew, lighting crew, dramaturgy and design.
 Credits are awarded for varying amounts of committed work time over the course of the semester, both inside and out of the classroom or shop setting.
 Students will commit to 60 hours for one credit or 90 hours for two credits.

 THEA 239 INTRODUCTION TO THEATRICAL MAKEUP (3 credits)Students are taught vocabulary, application skills and visual awareness of a makeup artist for the stage.
 Through a series of projects, the student will gain the understanding of how makeup may affect the character's personality on stage.

-THEA 250 INTRODUCTION TO THEATRE: COLLABORATION, ANALYSIS AND EXPRESSION (3 credits) Students are introduced to the concepts, vocabulary, traditions and range of interdisciplinary techniques involved in the process of creating Western theatre.
-Experiential and cooperative learning opportunities around the skills required to bring a play to life lead to student research and discussion of artistic, social and ethical questions in relation to season selection and specific audiences.
-Students also analyze and write response papers to a variety of recorded and live theatre events.
+THEA 250 INTRODUCTION TO THEATRE: SCRIPT ANALYSIS (3 credits) Students are introduced to the concepts, vocabulary, and interdisciplinary techniques of the process of developing theatre from page to stage.
+Cooperative discussions around the analysis of scripts from a variety of disciplines leads to student exploration of artistic, social and ethical questions in relation to season selection and specific audiences.
+Students also analyze and write response papers to both scripts and live theatre events.

 THEA 260 FOUNDATIONS OF ACTING (4 credits) Students learn and practice the fundamental principles of acting within a practical, disciplined approach to the creative process.
 Work begins by developing awareness of personal mind-body-voice connections and progresses to improvisation, scene study and monologues.
 No audition required.
 There will be a public performance.